 - Cloacal prolapse

-A poor diet causes calcium deficiencies.
-Fruits and vegetables are rich sources of calcium.
-You can also give your parrot cuttlebones, oyster shells, and leafy greens to increase its calcium intake.
+An unbalanced diet causes calcium deficiencies.
+However, you can also give your parrot cuttlebones, oyster shells, and leafy greens to increase a parrot’s calcium intake.

 Low Protein Diet

-Because parrots predominantly eat plant-based foods and little meat, they lack protein from the diets, which causes malnutrition.
-Parrots lacking protein are more likely to get impacted eggs.
+As parrots primarily eat plant-based foods and little meat, they lack protein from their diets, which causes malnutrition.
+Parrots lacking protein are more likely to have impacted eggs.

-Eating the right amount of protein decreases the risk of obesity and weight-related diseases, which are other leading causes of egg binding in parrots.
+Eating the right amount of protein decreases the risk of obesity and weight-related diseases, which are other leading causes of dystocia.

 Lack of Exercise

-Parrots that aren’t provided with enough toys to play with or exercise can become egg-bound because their muscles don’t develop properly, making it difficult for the hen to expel her eggs.
+Parrots that aren’t provided with enough toys to play with or exercise can become egg-bound because their muscles don’t develop properly, making it difficult to expel eggs.

-Females will tire easily and won’t have the energy needed to lay their eggs.
-Cages that are too small are a problem as they don’t allow enough room for parrots to move freely.
+Females tire easily and won’t have the energy to lay their eggs.
+Too-small cages are a problem as they don’t allow enough room for parrots to move freely.

-Not only does obesity cause health and behavioral problems, but it makes it difficult for hens to lay their eggs.
-It’s not natural for parrots to be obese, as it puts too much pressure on their delicate organs.
+Not only does obesity cause health and behavioral problems, but it makes it difficult for hens to lay eggs.
+It’s unhealthy for parrots to be obese, and it puts pressure on their organs.